dataspecer/ds-wdoi/README.md

 A repository for the Research project subject at my university.

+There are two subfolders `info` and `source`.
+`info` contains written research information about the project.
+`source` contains source code.

 # Aim of the team project

 **Study programme:** Computer Science - Software and Data Engineering